Updated: Feb 20

 Updated Feb.
 20 2021 before our 3rd annual 2021 Inclusive Classes Read Nova Scotia event:

 As part of #TransAwareness Week, Nov.
-12th - 19th, let's examine a few harmful myths still circulating in 2018.
+12th - 19th, let us examine a few harmful myths still circulating in 2018.

-Since 2016 North America saw the first openly trans employee hired in the White House, they called it a' Transgender Tipping Point' when Laverne Cox made the cover of Time magazine and up North in Canada, we passed Bill C-16, creating a new law which explicitly prohibits discrimination against transgender Canadians and affords them protection against hate crimes.
+Since 2016 North America saw the first openly trans employee hired in the White House, they called it a' Transgender Tipping Point' when Laverne Cox made the cover of Time magazine and up North in Canada, we passed Bill C-16 in June 2018, creating a new law which explicitly prohibits discrimination against transgender Canadians and affords them protection against hate crimes.

 Yet, in many ways, we're dangerously stalled (leaked memo about U.S. President's intentions to erase trans peoples rights, right-wing movements around world spark rise in transphobic and homophobic hate crimes).